N-Butylamine

 n-Butylamine is an organic compound (specifically, an amine) with the formula CH3(CH2)3NH2.
 This colourless liquid is one of the four isomeric amines of butane, the others being sec-butylamine, tert-butylamine, and isobutylamine.
 It is a liquid having the fishy, ammonia-like odor common to amines.
 The liquid acquires a yellow color upon storage in air.
 It is soluble in all organic solvents.
-It's vapours are heavier than air and it produces toxic oxides of nitrogen during combustion.
+Its vapours are heavier than air and it produces toxic oxides of nitrogen during combustion.

 Synthesis and reactions

 It is produced by the reaction of ammonia and alcohols over alumina: